zeroarst/qmetry-test-management-gradle-plugin/README.md

 qtmUrl - url to qtm instance
-qtmAutomationApiKey - Automation Key automationFramework - JUNIT/TESTNG/CUCUMBER/QAS
+qtmAutomationApiKey - Automation Key automationFramework - JUNIT/TESTNG/CUCUMBER/QAS/HPUFT
-testSuiteName (optional) - name of test suite. buildName - Name of cycle linked to test suite testResultFilePath - path to result file (or directory for multiple files) relative to build directory platformName(optional) - Name of the platform to connect the suite
+testSuiteName (optional) - name or Key of test suite. buildName - Name of cycle linked to test suite testResultFilePath - path to result file (or directory for multiple files) relative to build directory platformName(optional) - Name of the platform to connect the suite